 It literally took us less than a minute to extract the juice from this grapefruit using our Braun juicer.
 We also made a grapefruit twist from the skin of the same fruit.

-How To Craft a Brown Derby Cocktail
+How To Craft A Brown Derby Cocktail

-Buy a Japanese jigger from Amazon if you don’t have a jigger or are interested in an inexpensive upgrade.
+Buy a Japanese jigger from Amazon if you need a jigger or want an inexpensive upgrade.

 You’ll want to pour the liquids directly into a shaker as you measure them.
 We like to use a Boston shaker since it is easy to use and quick to clean.